Channel 4 had broadcast just one season of the legendary American show Soul Train,

 The new weekly thirty-

-The show introduced new UK talent, current chart favourites, soul legends touring the UK and promo videos.
+The show introduced new UK talent, current chart favourites, soul legends touring the UK and promo clips.

 Like Soul Train from the year before the singers would perform in front of about